bstiq/charybdis-wireless-3x6/README.md

 If you've chosen to solder the components on the PMW3610 breakout PCB, follow the diagram below to get them in the correct spots.

-A stand with a magnifying glass, or a digital microscope are very helpful in ensuring the soldering is done correctly on these small components.
+A stand with a magnifying glass, or a digital microscope are very helpful when trying to ensure the soldering is done correctly on these small components.

 ![pmw3610_pcb](./images/PMW3610_component_diagram.png "Component Placement")